jquery/infrastructure-puppet/doc/access.md

 ## SSH configuration

-A minimal SSH configuration (`~/.ssh/config by default`) snippet might look like something like this:
+A minimal SSH configuration (`~/.ssh/config` by default) snippet might look like something like this:

 ```
 Host *.ops.jquery.net
-  # Use a file with the host key (from above), or the full list of all
+  # Use a file with the CA key (from above), or the full list of all
   # the host keys.
 Don't trust any other keys.
   UserKnownHostsFile ~/.ssh/known_hosts.d/jquery
   StrictHostKeyChecking yes